LeidyGil/leidygil.github.io/SQL_English.md

 -- The 'telefono' column will have the default value 111-1111 INSERT INTO usuarios (nombre, apellido, email) VALUES ('Lucía', 'Sánchez', 'luciasanchez@outlook.com');

--- Deleting and modifying records
+## Deleting and modifying records
--- Deleting all records from a table
+### Deleting all records FROM a table
--- In SQL, the DELETE clause is used to delete records from a table.
+-- In SQL, the DELETE clause is used to delete records FROM a table.
 -- When the DELETE FROM table_name statement is executed, all records in the specified table are deleted.
--- It is important to note that this operation is irreversible and will permanently delete the data from the table, so you must be very careful when using this statement.
+-- It is important to note that this operation is irreversible and will permanently delete the data FROM the table, so you must be very careful when using this statement.
 DELETE FROM productos;
 -- Note: the DELETE statement does not include the *

--- Deleting a specific record with WHERE
+### Deleting a specific record with WHERE
--- The DELETE statement is used to delete data from a table.
+-- The DELETE statement is used to delete data FROM a table.
 -- If we want to delete specific rows instead of all the data in the table, we can use the WHERE clause along with the DELETE statement.
 -- This allows us to specify a condition to determine which rows will be deleted.
 -- For example, if we have a table of products and want to delete only those products with a price equal to 1000, we can use the following query: